StefanoOrdine/bravelycoding.it/source/_posts/does-front-really-matter.md

 highlight_menu_key: blog
 timeline_icon: icon-bubble2
 ---
-Yeah, it seems like so!
+Let's try to use the Front to customize dynamically the look of the blog post.
 <!-- more -->
-I'm using it for the moment to customize the **icon** that appears both in the timeline of posts and in the post page itself, here is how i did it:
+I'm using it to set the **icon** that appears both in the timeline of posts and in the post page itself, here is how I'm gonna do it:

 ```
 ---